How difficult is Swedish to learn?

 How long will it take to learn Swedish?

-It of course also depends on how much time you devote per week to studying Swedish (the more often you study, the quicker you will learn), what resources you have available and your motivation for studying.
+It of course also depends on how much time you spend studying Swedish.
+The more often you study, the quicker you will learn.
+It will also depend on what resources you have available and your motivation for studying.

-Also, have a look at the blog post I have written previously about how many hours it takes to learn Swedish.
+Also, have a look at the blog post we have written previously about how many hours it takes to learn Swedish.